-Despite being a widely accepted measure of social, emotional and behavioural problems among children and young people, the factor structure underlying the Strengths and Difficulties Questionnaire (SDQ) is unclear.
-Recent research has suggested a need to consider a method bias in the SDQ as a separate latent construct.
-Using data from the 2006/2007 Growing Up in Scotland study, confirmatory factor analyses was performed with 2,500 parental SDQ reports of their four year old children, estimating and comparing three competing factor models – five factor, three factor, and six factor (method factor).
-Results indicated that the 6 factor solution which included an uncorrelated method factor was the best fitting model.
-Several items from the pro-social factor and peer problems factor loaded more highly on the method factor than the original factors, suggesting bias influences across the SDQ domains.
-As the SDQ is widely used internationally further research is required to investigate the consistency of the method factor within the SDQ structure and implications for use and interpretation of the measure.
+Research Findings: Despite it being a widely accepted measure of social, emotional, and behavioral problems among children and young people, the factor structure underlying the Strengths and Difficulties Questionnaire (SDQ) is contested.
+Recent research has suggested a need to consider methodological bias in the SDQ, associated with the positive wording of some of the items, as a separate latent construct.
+Using data from the 2006–2007 Growing Up in Scotland study, we performed confirmatory factor analyses with 1,789 parents’ SDQ reports of their 4-year-old children, estimating and comparing 3 competing factor models: a 5-factor model, 3-factor model, and a 6-factor model incorporating a method factor.
+Results indicated that the 6-factor solution was the best fitting model.
+Several items from the original Pro-Social Behaviour and Peer Relationship Problems subscales loaded higher on the method factor than the original, suggesting bias influences across the SDQ domains.
+Reliability analysis demonstrated poor internal consistency for the individual difficulties subscales but good internal consistency for a Total Difficulties score and moderate internal consistency for the strengths subscale.
+Practice or Policy: As the SDQ is widely used internationally, further research is required to facilitate interpretation across populations and purposes (i.e., screening, diagnosis, or outcome assessment).

 - Strengths and Difficulties Questionnaire